aws/aws-cdk/packages/@aws-cdk/aws-scheduler-targets-alpha/README.md

 });
 ```

-In cases where iam action name differs from the API action name, you can provide the `iamAction` property
+In cases where IAM action name differs from the API action name, you can provide the `iamAction` property
 to specify the IAM action name.

 ```ts